K6 Telephone Kiosk is a Grade II listed building in the Westminster local planning authority area, England. Telephone kiosk.

 Description

-The K6 telephone kiosk is a standardised design, comprising a rectangular cast-iron box, c.2.4m (eight ft) in height and square on plan, with a shallow domed roof.
-The glazed door and side panels are divided by glazing bars into eight horizontal glazed panels with vertical marginal glazing bars.
-The back panel also has this moulding but is unglazed.
-The upper section has white illuminated signage panels on all four sides, inscribed ‘TELEPHONE’.
-Above each of these is a Tudor crown emblem, in use on K6 kiosks until c.1953.
+The K6 telephone kiosk is a standard design made of cast iron, standing approximately 2.4 meters (eight feet) tall and square in shape, topped with a shallow domed roof.
+Its glazed door and side panels feature eight horizontal glazed sections divided by glazing bars, with vertical marginal glazing bars.
+The back panel has the same moulding but is unglazed.
+The upper part of the kiosk displays white illuminated signage panels on all four sides, reading ‘TELEPHONE’, with a Tudor crown emblem above each panel, which was used on K6 kiosks until around 1953.
 The telephone equipment inside is modern.

-This K6 kiosk was probably installed in its present location in the 1990s.
-It stands at the south end of Old Bond Street near the junction with Burlington Gardens and has a strong visual relationship with several listed buildings.
+This K6 kiosk was likely installed in its current location in the 1990s.
+It is situated at the south end of Old Bond Street, near the junction with Burlington Gardens, and has a strong visual connection with several listed buildings nearby.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.